Jacob-Friesen/obscurejs/README.md

 * [propertyMap.js](http://obscurejavascript.tumblr.com/post/149282855871/property-map-in-javascript): A function to group properties from a set of objects.
 Also has a tactic to avoid array.push in maps.
 * [proxy.js](http://obscurejavascript.tumblr.com/post/138429574082/proxies-in-javascript): How to change JavaScript syntax on given objects via the Proxy API.
 * [proxyNumberValidation.js](http://obscurejavascript.tumblr.com/post/153139216051/validating-object-property-types-without-setters): How to implement JS type checking without setters by using the Proxy API.
+* [publishSubscribeAutomation.js](): How to use an abstracted publisher to implement more advanced publish-subscribe patterns.
 * [replace3rdArg.js](http://obscurejavascript.tumblr.com/post/139312155038/the-stringreplace-callback-in-javascript): How to use the little known ability of String.replace to accept callbacks.
 * [returnWrap.js](http://obscurejavascript.tumblr.com/post/144056079633/merging-chaining-objects-in-javascript): How a return wrapper function can be used to merge objects that chain.
 * [reverseLater.js](http://obscurejavascript.tumblr.com/post/141384784768/reverselater-in-javascript): Return a function that calls the passed in callback with reversed arguments.